 Data Scientist

 Overview: Data scientists, a.k.a. data analysts, scrutinize business data for actionable intelligence.
-These professionals mine and analyze data from a range of sources, such as customer transactions, global satellite plots, click streams and more in an effort to find predictive insights that will influence business decisions and spark a competitive advantage.
+These professionals mine and analyze data from various sources, such as customer transactions, satellite plots, click streams, and more, to find predictive insights to influence business decisions and spark a competitive advantage.

-Requirements: Most data scientist jobs require advanced degrees like an MBA, Master’s or even a PhD.
+Requirements: Most data scientist jobs require advanced degrees like an MBA, Master’s, or PhD.
 Some entry-level roles can be achieved with a specialized bachelors in areas like business intelligence, computer science, and data analytics.

 Average Salary: $121,000